bhaskaratejabulusu/aws-terraform/DAY-10/day-10.md

 **Conditional Expressions:**
 Conditional expressions in Terraform allow you to choose between two values based on a condition.
 The syntax is `condition ? true_value : false_value`.
 This is useful for setting resource attributes based on variable values or other conditions.

+- chose instances based on the environment (dev/prod)
+- enable monitoring based on the configurations
+- select different AMIs based on region

 example:
 ```
 // main.tf